Spomky-Labs/JoseBundle/Resources/doc/next/custom_algorithm.md

 Custom Algorithm
 ================

-This bundle is based on the [spomky-Labs/jose](https://github.com/Spomky-Labs/jose) library that provides dozen of algorithms.
-But you may need to use your own algorithm.
+The [spomky-Labs/jose](https://github.com/Spomky-Labs/jose) library already provides dozen of algorithms, but you may need to use your own algorithm.

 In the following example, we will create a dummy signature algorithm that produces signature with the `MD5` hash of the input and adds `--SIGNED--` at the end.